 Chanua

-Chanua is a serious board game to engage young girls of a low-resource setting in Kenya in Science, Technology, Engineering and Mathematics (STEM) education.
+Co-design of a serious board game to engage young girls of a low-resource setting in Kenya in Science, Technology, Engineering and Mathematics (STEM) education.

 10/2022 to 03/2023